 I had the chance to review this product, and so you really will want to read more about that here (and even get more great details on how this works).

 Use Kid-Friendly Browsers

 Rather than allow your kids to use just your regular Google or Yahoo browser, you might consider using one of these:

 Kiddle.
-This is from Google and is a kid friendly search engine.
-The results will return kid safe sites and images.
+This is from Google and is a kid-friendly search engine.
+The results will return only kid-safe sites and images.

 KidzSearch.
-This is a search tool which is completely kid friendly.
-It too is the perfect home screen so when they go online, they access this screen first and as they search, they get kid friendly results.
+This is a search tool which completely kid-friendly.
+It too is the perfect home screen so when they go online, they access this screen first and as they search, they get results you can trust.